d2l-ai/d2l-en/chapter_deep-learning-basics/softmax-regression.md

 ### Kullback Leibler Divergence

 One way of measuring the difference between two distributions arises directly from the entropy.
-Since $H[p]$ is the minimum number of bits that we need to encode data drawn from $p$, we could ask how well it it is encoded if we pick the 'wrong' distribution $q$.
+Since $H[p]$ is the minimum number of bits that we need to encode data drawn from $p$, we could ask how well it is encoded if we pick the 'wrong' distribution $q$.
 The amount of extra bits that we need to encode $q$ gives us some idea of how different these two distributions are.
 Let us compute this directly - recall that to encode $j$ using an optimal code for $q$ would cost $-\log q(j)$ nats, and we need to use this in $p(j)$ of all cases.
 Hence we have

 $$
 D(p\|q) = -\sum_j p(j) \log q(j) - H[p] = \sum_j p(j) \log \frac{p(j)}{q(j)}